padjehr/rotterdamtravelguide/read_me.md

     git commit -m "initial commit"
  ```

 - The team leader should then create a new repository on `gitHub`.
-Git hub will provide instructions on how to add an exciting project.
+GitHub hub will provide instructions on how to add an existing project.

 - The team leader should grant access to the repository to everyone else in the team.
 This can be done from the repository settings
 ![](assets/git_setting.jpg)